laurentS/slowapi/docs/index.md

 Most feature are coming from (will come from) FlaskLimiter and the underlying [limits](https://limits.readthedocs.io/).

 Supported now:

 - Single and multiple `limit` decorator on endpoint functions to apply limits
 - redis, memcached and memory backends to track your limits (memory as a fallback)
 - support for sync and async HTTP endpoints
 - Support for shared limits across a set of routes
+- Support for default global limit

 # Limitations and known issues

-  * There is no support for default limits yet (in other words, the only default limit supported is "unlimited")

   * The `request` argument must be explicitly passed to your endpoint, or `slowapi` won't be able to hook into it.
 In other words, write: